nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-review-nuxeo-studio-configuration.md

 ![]({{file name='revert.png'}} ?border=true,w=600)

-A new commit is created to take configuration back to this step.
+A new commit is created to take the configuration back to a previous step.
 2. Push all commits using the green button in the top right corner of the screen.

 ![]({{file name='revert-push.png'}} ?border=true,w=600)

-Changes are pushed and review is finished.
+Changes are pushed and the review is finished.

 #### Amending Configuration
 A third option is to bring changes before sharing the final result.